-Caramoan is a municipality located at the eastern part of Camarines Sur, a province in Bicol Region, Philippines.
+Caramoan is a municipality located in the eastern part of Camarines Sur, a province in Bicol Region, Philippines.
 The small municipality may appear simple and humble but it boasts of one of Philippines’ greatest natural treasures: Caramoan Peninsula National Park.

 Caramoan Peninsula National Park may be one of the top picks by local travelers but it has also gained international attention when it was selected as the venue for the 25th season of CBS’s award-winning reality show, Survivor.
 The edition, Survivor: Philippines, had 18 castaways and were divided into three tribes named after three animals: Matsing (monkey), Tandang (rooster), Kalabaw (water buffaloes).